 There are several Compression Garments, each designed for a specific purpose.
 Some of the most common types include:

-- Anti-embolism compression: This type of compression is designed to prevent blood clots from forming in the legs after surgery or during periods of extended bed rest.
+• Anti-Embolism Compression: Prevents blood clots in the legs after surgery or during extended bed rest.

-- Maternity compression: These garments are designed to support the growing belly and reduce leg swelling during pregnancy.
+• Maternity Compression: Supports the growing belly and reduces leg swelling during pregnancy.

-- Athletic compression: These garments are designed to improve blood flow and reduce muscle fatigue during exercise.
+• Athletic compression: Enhances blood flow and reduces muscle fatigue during exercise.

 Advantages of Compression Garments for Travel